nimrod97/Flight-Inspection-Wpf-App/README.md

 # Flight Inspection App
-A WPF application that shows data from real flight and allow the user to inspect the information by distinguish different parameters.</br>
+A WPF application that shows data from real flight and allows the user to inspect the information by distinguish different parameters.</br>
 This app made for flight researchers or pilots who want to view this information from certain flight.</br>
-The flight data is basically a CSV file that includes feature as speed, altitude, direction, etc which should be loaded by the user.</br>
+The flight data is basically a CSV file that includes features like speed, altitude, direction, etc which should be loaded by the user.</br>
 Our app will display the inforamtion from the beginning of the file till the end, just like a movie and also in a graphically display.</br></br>
 <img src = "https://github.com/bartawil/milestone1/blob/master/Capture.PNG" width="650" height="400"></br>

 ## Features
 * Open button - upload csv the flight data that we want to investigate.
-* Play button - start the simulation.
+* Play button - starts the simulation.
 * Media player - allows you to jump, stop, pause just like real media players.
 * Flight slider - allows the user to skip to any time on the flight by scrolling controller as usually designd on media players.
 * Speed slider - changes the speed of the simulator.
 * Graphs - by choosing a flight feature from the list you can see its progress on a graph and also view the most correlative feature next to him </br>
-* In addition a we will see the two corallated features regression line.
+* In addition a we will see the two correlated features regression line.
 * Joystick - displayes the movment of the Elevator and Aileron.
 * Upload file button - upload csv file to learn how normal flight should be.
 * Dll button - upload Dynamic-Link Library of anomaly detector algorithm.